Troubluson/Dungeon-Crawler-/Meeting-notes.md

 2. Henrik: Continue implementing combat, weapons and powerups and maybe improving code structure
 3. Oskar: Adding collisions with walls, make it possible to move between rooms and implement a walking animation.
 4. Mikael: Continue to work on projectiles and restrict their range.
 Help Henrik with the weapons.

+# Meeting 23.11.2021 15::15
+Started meeting with discussing a lot of problems we have had while working with git.
+Talked through some game structure implementations.
+**Participants**:
+1. Jonas
+2. Oskar
+3. Henrik
+4. Mikael

+## Summary of works
+1. Jonas
+   Implemented basic form of health bar for player, still in progress

+2. Mikael
+   Implemented a basic for of bullet/projectile that does damage to enemies and found collision class we can use in our further implementation, clamped player position between the walls and projectiles collide with the walls.

+3. Henrik
+   Worked weapon classes, helped with merging, fixed other group members code and penetrating projectiles.
+Added more issues with Mikael into the gitlab.

+4. Oskar
+   Added animation to player character, worked on a other collision class (which may be unused, could be used if we add platform the player can push), started looking at how to implement the map/dungeon (interconnetec rooms)

+## Challenges

+1. Chanllenges with circular dependencies, struggled with the project structur and we all have had issues working with git.
+Oskar hasn't gotten                 clang-formatting to work.
+A lot of merging issues.
+Documatation is a bit lacking at the moment as well.

+## Actions
+1. Starting documation to keep track of the growing project (extra meeting to go through how we will do this), members getting a more familiar overlook on the existing code.

+## Project status
+We have a basic form of monsters, weapons, projectiles, rooms and player which we will continue to work upon.
+We have to start accelerating the progress, which should be easier now when we have a basic forms of these things we have already implemented.

+### TODOs
+1. Jonas: Work on the monster types, add different AIs to the monsters and improve game bar UI.
+2. Henrik: Implement the rest of weapons we want to add.
+3. Oskar: Start working on the map structure, add rooms that you can walk between and change how the rooms generate.
+4. Mikael: Implement a check that checks if tile is walkable, cooldowns and dash function.